ismailkocdemir/route_extractor/README.md

 # Route Extractor

-Frequent route extraction using the temporal orederings of the location coordinates embeded in the photographs take in a single city.
+Frequent route extraction using the temporal orederings of the coordinates embedded in the photographs take in a single city.